 - Formal vs informal styles

-People disagree not only about individual components of landscape design, such as plants and decks but also regarding overall style.
-Read the following articles to decide which of these two landscape-design camps you fall into:
+People disagree not only about individual components of landscape design, such as plants and decks but also regarding the overall style.
+There are two major camps you can fall in when it comes to style: first is formal landscape design then there is the cottage-garden (informal) style.

 Both landscape designers and landscape architects practice landscape design.
 Read my interview with Paul Corsetti to find out the steps he took to enter the field, including education, if you are interested in becoming a landscape designer.